Chapter 23

 “That does not make sense,” said Ernest, shaking his head.
 “But then I’m not sure what would.”

 “Maybe Wilbur?”
 I suggested.
 “If anyone.”
-I extracted Ernest’s babel, still in my pocket and called Wilbur’s number.
-Before he answered, I guiltily realised I had all but taken ownership of the babel from Ernest.
+I extracted Ernest’s Babel, still in my pocket and called Wilbur’s number.
+Before he answered, I guiltily realised I had all but taken ownership of the Babel from Ernest.

 Was the dream disintegrating?
 Was reality starting to creep back in, perhaps by small degrees?
 I could not avoid the thought that I might be on the verge of returning home in an unexpected fashion and, more disconcertingly, that home might be Orlanos.

-Wilbur opened the door, but I still had my back to him, looking westward in vain for missing clouds.
+Wilbur opened the door, but I still had my back to him, looking westward in vain for the missing clouds.

 “Did you see that?”
 I said, spinning to face him.